 Cleveland, OH 44113

 WageWorks is the nation's leading provider of commuter benefits.
-The program is designed to reduce administration with features such as easy on-line ordering and management, plus free home delivery of transit passes.
+The program is designed to reduce administration with easy on-line ordering and management, and free home delivery of transit passes.

 You can save up to 40 percent on your commute, and your employer can save thousands in payroll taxes.

-- Employees save money because Commuter Advantage allows them to purchase transit fare with pre-tax dollars.
+- Save money, because Commuter Advantage allows them to purchase transit fare with pre-tax dollars.
 Employees no longer have to pay for gas, parking and other commuter-related costs.

-- Employees save time, because the passes are delivered to the workplace.
+- Save time, because the passes are delivered to the workplace.

-- Commuter Advantage provides employees peace of mind with the Guaranteed Ride Home.
+- Provides employees with a peace of mind with the Guaranteed Ride Home.

-- Employers save money.
+- Saves money.
 For every dollar saved by the employee, the employer's FICA, federal, and state income taxes are reduced.

 - Increases employee moral due to the money saved by participating in Commuter Advantage.